Is weed legal in California?

-Where is it Safe to Purchase?
+Where is it safe to purchase?

-Where is it Safe to Consume?
+Where is it safe to consume?

-On-site consumption is permitted inside businesses or spaces which acquired a commercial cannabis consumption license.
-Furthermore, smoking or vaping in a designated non-smoking area is an infraction.
+Cannabis consumption must take place in a private space.
+Onsite consumption is permitted inside businesses or spaces that hold a commercial cannabis consumption license.
+Smoking or vaping in a designated non-smoking area is an infraction.

-Under MAUCRSA, medical cannabis patients and their caregivers can possess and transport up to eight ounces (8 oz.), or 226.8 grams, of dried cannabis or concentrates and up to six mature plants or 12 immature plants.
+Under MAUCRSA, medical cannabis patients and their caregivers can possess and transport up to 8 ounces, or 226.8 grams, of dried cannabis or concentrates and up to six mature plants, or 12 immature plants.

 to Be to Consume?

 The California Department of Public Health created the Medical Marijuana Identification Card Program (MMICP) to establish a state-authorized ID card, along with a registry to verify qualified patients and their primary caregivers.
 Patients must apply for a card for themselves and their designated primary caregivers.
-Generally, medical cards may be valid up to one year.
+Generally, medical cards are valid up to one year.
 Prior to receipt of their registry identification cards, patients are required to pay the fee required by their county’s program.

 - Chronic pain